SamuelHaefner/RiskAversionInShareAuctions/Readme.md

   ```rho``` -- positive real number, the risk preference
   ```m``` -- number of bootstrap rounds
 #### Return value
-A list of two matrices, with the columns corresponding to bootstrap rounds and rows corresponding to bidder groups.
-The first matrix counts the number of violations, the second matrix counts the total number of test inequalities.
+A list of three matrices, with the columns corresponding to bootstrap rounds and rows corresponding to bidder groups.
+The first matrix counts the number of violations of the inequalities (15) in Prop.
+4, the second matrix counts the number of violations of the inequalities (16) in Prop.
+4, and the third matrix counts the total number of submitted price-quantity pairs.

 -----
 ```